alyssaong1/WebDev101/README.md

 </body>
 </html>
 ```
-[Read this](http://www.w3schools.com/html/html_intro.asp) for a detailed explanation of the meanings of the above snippet of html, and all the tags mean.
+[Read this](http://www.w3schools.com/html/html_intro.asp) for a detailed explanation of all the tags in the above snippet of html.
 Then, open the html file in your browser.
 You do this by double clicking on the html file inside your actual folder in Windows Explorer for Windows users, or in Finder for Mac users.
 The other way (and also the recommended way!) is to add an Atom package that lets you run it in the browser - to do this, refer to the [instructions above](#adding-packages-to-atom) on how to add packages to Atom.
 Your website should look like this:

 ![html-1](img/html-1.png)